phr0z/WindowsRestAPI/README.md

 Instead we will configure a namespace reservation with the help of net sh. (note that it needs to be run in a elevated command prompt)

 `$ netsh http add urlacl url=http://+:1234/ user=DOMAIN\user`

+For HTTPS the following is needed.
+`$ netsh http add urlacl url=https://+:8443/ user=DOMAIN\user`
+`$ netsh http add sslcert ipport=0.0.0.0:8443 certhash=CERTIFICATETHUMBPRINT appid={1534ae42-9336-42f6-a6e8-350428d6f3c2}`

+Sidenote; Any certificate can be used.
+But you need to have the private key! (ie pfx exported with the key, so the included certificate will not work)

 Change user to your windows username.
 In case your running in a local environment, discard DOMAIN\
 List the ACL to see if it was added properly.